 Facilities Must Have Discharge Plan for Residents

-According to 42 CFR 483.21(2)(c) Discharge planning—(1) Discharge planning process.
+According to 42 CFR 483.21(2)(c) Discharge plan.
+(1) Discharge planning process.
 The facility must develop and implement an effective discharge planning process that focuses on the resident’s discharge goals, the preparation of residents to be active partners and effectively transition them to post-discharge care, and the reduction of factors leading to preventable readmissions.
 The facility’s discharge planning process must be consistent with the discharge rights set forth at §483.15(b) as applicable and—

 (i) Ensure that the discharge needs of each resident are identified and result in the development of a discharge plan for each resident.